dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_sheets.md

 For more information, read the [Walkthrough: Run a pipeline](../../walkthroughs/run-a-pipeline).

+## Data types

+The `dlt` normalizer uses the first row of data to infer types and attempts to coerce subsequent rows, creating variant columns if unsuccessful.
+This is standard behavior.
+It also recognizes date and time types using additional metadata from the first row.

 ## Sources and resources

 `dlt` works on the principle of [sources](../../general-usage/source) and